Raza-Khalid/Raza-Khalid/README.md

 <h1 align="center"> 🌎 Hello World, I'm Raza Khlaid 🌎</h1>

- I am a Software Engineer with experience in working as a Network Analyst.
-Through my experience working as Network Analyst I ambitiously worked in a collaborative setting to troubleshoot network errors and configured network devices.
-I'm passionate about developing attractive and easy to use applications.
+ I am a Software Engineer with experience in working as a Network Analyst 📡 .
+Through my experience working as Network Analyst I ambitiously worked in a collaborative setting to troubleshoot network errors ❌ and configured network devices 🖥️ .
+I'm passionate about developing attractive and easy to use applications for others✨.

 - 📫 Get to know me or reach out to me at:<div ><br>
     <a href="https://www.linkedin.com/in/razaskhalid/"><img src="https://img.shields.io/badge/-LinkedIn-0077B5?style=flat-square&logo=LinkedIn&logoColor=white" />  </a>